The Heinrich/Bird safety pyramid

 Disputed findings on accident causality

-Heinrich’s work was pioneering in analyzing the causal factors that led to workplace accidents, highlighting the associated costs and encouraging managers to think about and invest in prevention of occupational accidents (interrupting an accident sequence).
-However, some of these findings on causality were affected by biases.
+Heinrich’s work was pioneering in analyzing the causal factors that led to workplace accidents, highlighting the associated costs (including hidden costs, that are often overlooked) and encouraging managers to think about and invest in prevention of occupational accidents (interrupting an accident sequence).
+It was an important contribution to changing practitioners’ all too common view of accidents as part of the “cost of doing business” and primarily resulting from the victim’s lack of care.
+However, some of his findings on accident causality were affected by biases.

 One conclusion of Heinrich’s work is that 95% of workplace accidents are caused by “unsafe acts”.
 Heinrich came to this conclusion after reviewing thousands of accident reports completed by supervisors, and interviewing these supervisors as much as ten years after the relevant incidents.
 These supervisors are likely to often have blamed workers for causing accidents without conducting detailed investigations into the root causes, which would probably have revealed other causal factors such as unsafe machinery, management pressure to work quickly, and poor information on hazards.
 These other causal factors are the responsibility of managers, and it is well known that people have natural psychological tendencies to downplay their own contribution to negative outcomes and attribute them instead to other factors (in this case, the “sharp end” workers/victims).